 Cost can be a major consideration when choosing a master’s in ESL program.
 While an advanced degree is a good investment in the future, there are different ways to reduce costs.

-How Much Does a Master’s in ESL Degree Cost?
+How Much Does a Master’s in ESL/ELL Degree Cost?

 Students can also expect to pay certain student fees and hundreds of dollars on textbooks.
 On-campus students should be prepared for expenses like parking permits, student association dues, and other fees associated with access to resources and technology.